ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <div class="youtube-video" id="menorca-turqueta-02" data-video-id="F_QyK9FHovg" width="1000" height="563"></div>

 <section class="text-block">
-There is a hiking trail between almost every beach and bay on Menorca.
+There is a hiking trail between almost every beach and every bay on Menorca.
 For example, from Turqueta beach you can hike to Cala des Tlaier beach or to Cala Macarella.
 Trails are marked well and there are route signs everywhere, it would be hard to get lost.
 We decided to hike to Macarella & Macarelleta beaches.